wuzhe71/DCN/README.md

+# SCRN
-# Decomposition and Completion Network for Salient Object Detection, accepted by TIP
+Code repository for our paper “Decomposition and Completion Network for Salient Object Detection”, accepted by TIP 2021.